Who wants pizza? Don’t forget to add the anchov…I mean, the PRINT!

 Print.
 Makes.
 Life.
 Easier.

 When it comes to demographics and data, smart marketers out there have our family figured out.
-They are putting their printed things in our path — our path of least resistance, that is.
+They are putting their printed coupons in our path — our path of least resistance, that is.

 Pass the pizza.